Mr. Fogg's Tavern

 Mr Fogg’s Tavern

-Mr Fogg’s Tavern is one of eight ‘adventurous bars’ run by the Mr Fogg’s empire, inspired by the exploits of Jules Verne’s fearless globetrotter.
-The tavern part of this Covent Garden pub is downstairs, with a gin parlour above.
+Mr Fogg’s Tavern is one of several adventurous bars making up the Mr Fogg’s empire, inspired by the exploits of Jules Verne’s fearless globetrotter.
+The tavern part of this Covent Garden pub is downstairs, with a chintzy Victorian gin parlour above.
 It’s cosy and cheerful in equal measure, with wood panelling on the walls, assorted oddments dangling from the ceiling, a portrait of Queen Victoria behind the bar, beer served in pewter tankards and port dispensed from the barrel.
-There’s a Cockney singalong on the old Joanna every Thursday at 8.31pm sharp.
+There’s even a Cockney singalong on the old Joanna every Thursday at 8.31pm sharp.
 Don’t be late.

 The Chandos